 Fundamentals of Engineering Courses

-First year engineering courses are designed to help students build problem solving skills and technical communication skills.
+First-year engineering courses are designed to help students build problem solving skills and technical communication skills.
 Working individually and in teams, students use a variety of methods and tools to solve engineering problems and to present their solutions clearly and effectively, both orally an in writing.
 Strong teamwork and communication skills are essential to a successful engineering career and students begin developing and honing these skills throughout the first year.

 Suggested Course Schedules and Study Resources

 The Fundamentals of Engineering Program believes in providing our students with high levels of academic support/study resources.
-The Eugene V. Cilento Learning Center is open 5 days a week and provides assistance in all freshman math and science courses.
+The Eugene V. Cilento Learning Center is open five days a week and provides assistance in all freshman math and science courses.
 The Statler College has contacts in both the Math and Chemistry Learning Centers, and maintains a list of private tutors.

-The classes that are taken in the Fall of the sophomore year depend on the specific engineering major of the student.
+The classes that are taken in the fall of the sophomore year depend on the specific engineering major of the student.
 Therefore, the student will be required to declare a specific engineering discipline at the end of the Spring semester.
 During the advising appointment, the student will fill out a form indicating their choice.
-Acceptance into a major is dependent on completion of Chemistry 115, Math 154 or Math 155, Engineering 101, Engineering 102, Engineering 199, and English 101, all with an earned grade of C or better in those Freshman Core classes as well as a 2.25 or better cumulative GPA ( note that admission into a specific engineering program is dependent upon available space ).
+Acceptance into a major is dependent on completion of Chemistry 115, Math 154 or Math 155, Engineering 101, Engineering 102, Engineering 191, and English 101, all with an earned grade of C or better in those Freshman Core classes as well as a 2.25 or better overall GPA ( note that admission into a specific engineering program is dependent upon available space ).
 Students who meet the requirements will be sent an acceptance letter over the summer.
 This letter will contain the name of their new advisor from the specific engineering department.
 To declare a major, please complete the Declaration of Major Form.

 Incoming freshmen are automatically considered for merit-based scholarship at the time they submit their application to WVU.
 Engineering scholarship monies are limited so early application to WVU is strongly encouraged.